 If there's ever a subscription company that knows how important the "look" of package design is to a company's success, it's Birchbox.
 The beauty and grooming subscription service has a different eye-catching and youthful, yet also elegant, box design each month, and the boxes get Instagramed so often that the company features recent users’ Instagram posts on its website.
 In addition to the monthly boxes, Birchbox also offers themed, limited edition boxes that are as much about the design on the outside of the box as the products on the inside.

 Image by Warby Parker

 At Warby Parker, your glasses come in a case, but they also come in a box.
-It's this box — an extra sturdy rectangle tastefully imprinted with the company name — that the brand played with to excellent effect for the 2017 holidays.
+It's this box — an extra sturdy rectangle tastefully imprinted with the company name — that the brand played with to excellent effect for the recent holidays.
 To what's normally a sturdy and minimalist dark blue box, the company added quirky, colorful artwork of people (yes, with some in glasses) by Swedish artist Andreas Samuelsson.
 His artwork appeared on several other items, like a lens cleaning cloth, and the collaboration had the Warby Parker Instagram community buzzing.

 Image by Daily Harvest

 The company mails frozen, nutrient-rich ingredients for smoothies, soups, harvest bowls, and more for a quick breakfast, lunch, or snack.
 The foolproof bundles come in their own Daily Harvest branded cups, but it’s the outer box — simple in black and white, with the company name and clear description, “Superfoods.
 Super Fast.” right on the box — that does everything a custom box should, advertising the brand in a sophisticated way that will reinforce to customers that they’ve made a good purchase decision and incite interest from those who haven’t yet made the leap to a weekly or monthly delivery.